ranger163/ProfileFreebie/README.md

 ## Introduction

-This is a working project for a picked up free design from [uplabs.com](https://www.uplabs.com/posts/profile-freebie) website written in kotlin using MVVM design pattern thatcontaines3 screens "Login, Profile and Friends" screens.I've implemented each screen and it's functions "NOT ONLY DESIGN OR XML FILES"and made it ready to be customized on your project if you wish to use it just clone this project and start customizing.
+This is a [PROJECT IVORY](https://github.com/ranger163/ProjectIvory) repository for a picked up free design from [uplabs.com](https://www.uplabs.com/posts/profile-freebie) website written in kotlin using MVVM design pattern thatcontaines3 screens "Login, Profile and Friends" screens.I've implemented each screen and it's functions "NOT ONLY DESIGN OR XML FILES"and made it ready to be customized on your project if you wish to use it just clone this project and start customizing.